Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

     ```
     Make sure to update TMPL_MACHINE_ID, TMPL_HOSTNAME, TMPL_ENCLOSURE_ID, TMPL_BMC_SECRET, TMPL_CONTROLLER_SECRET with actual values.

     To generate passwords you can use below steps.
+The encryption keys are generated based on machine id and enclosure id.
+Feel free to use any sample machine id
+    and enclosure id if actual IDs are not available.

     ```
     machine_id="xyz"
     enclosure_id="enc_xyz"